 In light of the current circumstances of COVID-19, there may be a mixture of virtual and face-to-face opportunities to meet with the team, in accordance with current guidance, members availability and personal circumstance.

-The application window will be open from 9 November 2020 to Summer 2021, with the aim that applications will be reviewed on a continual, rolling basis.
+The application window will be open from 9 November 2020 onwards, with the aim that applications will be reviewed on a continual, rolling basis.